IvanTheGeek/FnPenpotMCP/README.md

 dotnet publish ./FnPenpotMCP.fsproj -c Release -o ./publish
 ```

+### Do you need to update `.env` before publishing?

+Short answer: No.

+- The publish step bundles your compiled app and its runtime dependencies.
+It does not read, embed, or require your `.env` file.
+- Environment values are only read at application startup at runtime.
+Changing `.env` never requires rebuilding or republishing.

+### Is a `.env` file needed for the published binary to work?

+Not required, but supported.

+This app loads configuration in this order at startup:
+1. Standard environment variables provided by the OS/process environment.
+2. Optionally, a `.env` file in the current working directory (via `DotNetEnv`).
+If no `.env` is present, it’s simply ignored.

+Therefore, in production you have two options:
+- Recommended: set required variables via your process manager or hosting environment (e.g., systemd `Environment=`, Docker `-e` flags, Kubernetes secrets, cloud service env settings).
+- Alternative: place a `.env` file alongside where you run the binary and ensure the process working directory is the same directory that contains the `.env` file.

+Required variables for successful Penpot authentication:
+- `PENPOT_USERNAME`
+- `PENPOT_PASSWORD`

+Other optional variables are listed in the Configuration Options table above.

+Security notes:
+- Never commit `.env` to version control.
+- Prefer secret managers or host-provided env vars over `.env` files in production.

 ## Differences from Python Version

 While maintaining feature parity, this F# version includes: